 However, that may not be a great idea.
 The vomit will stick to the side of your car.
 It contains stomach acid.
 And we all know that any type of acid is bad for the paint.

 If you are wondering whether stomach acid is strong enough to damage car paint, yes it is.
 For the first few minutes, your car may be safe.
 But if it dries and becomes solid matter, there will be a stain on the exterior.
 This is why its important to know how to clean vomit from a cars exterior.

-Cleaning Vomit From Car Paint
+How To Clean Vomit From Car Exterior

 Now, how quickly you get rid of the vomit is really important.
 Dried vomit leaves a stain and it’s much harder to get rid of.
 Vomit is best cleaned when it’s fresh.